 This white paper from technology company Aeris asserts that soon, it will become more normal to connect all assets and devices, wherever they are, rather than the current few exceptions.
 IoT solutions will move from a tactical nice-to-have to a strategic necessity, and the internal debate will move from being about the cost of IoT solutions to the perceived value increase they can deliver to offset the cost.

-To plan for scale effectively, organizations should recognize that buying what fits their IoT offering today is not the real story, nor is it a viable long-term strategy.
+To plan for scale effectively, Aeris suggests that organizations should recognize that buying what fits their IoT offering today is not the real story, nor is it a viable long-term strategy.
 Instead, they should be looking ahead to much more widely deployed services with 20 times the endpoints to manage.
 They need to buy what fits tomorrow’s requirements because changing the system later is costly and disruptive.
 However, to plan effectively, organizations need to be clear about the growth prospects of their offerings.
 A specialized agricultural service has, by its nature, a maximum market size and there’s no value in over-provisioning systems to serve a market size that is unrealistic.
 Equally, an IoT service that potentially could involve millions of global endpoints needs a connectivity plan that enables such scale to be achieved.

 Organizations therefore need to carefully assess the scalability of their connectivity, their processing power, their resources and their budget.
 All these will need to move in harmony to be at the right scale when needed, without wasting money on under-utilized capabilities and capacity.